d28b/swistrack/README.md

 ## Documentation

-The documentation of SwisTrack (for both SwisTrack users and developers) can be found in the [SwisTrack wikibook](http://en.wikibooks.org/wiki/Swistrack).
+A brief documentation of SwisTrack is available on the [wiki page](https://github.com/d28b/swistrack/wiki).

-## Running SwisTrack on Ubuntu/Debian/Raspian
+## Compiling SwisTrack on Ubuntu/Debian/Raspian

 To compile and run SwisTrack, open a terminal, and type the following